Here you have a short checklist and other useful information for your next travel in Portugal.

 What to buy in Portugal.
 We recommend Portuguese wine, cheese, cork products, tiles, pottery, shoes, canned sardines, soaps, etc.

-Continue to read our suggestion about what souvenirs to buy in Portugal.
+Continue to read our suggestions about what souvenirs to buy in Portugal.

 -